wess/react-vite-appwrite/README.md

 - main.tsx : Entry point for the application
 - index.d.ts : App types
 - vite-env.d.ts : Vite types

-## Extensions
-> I extending a few things because I wanted a few things more
-> and my nature is to make something like I like it.
-> Note: I only extend prototypes for immutable methods, so no worries about breaking loops and things.

-### Array
-- `Array.prototype.first()` : Returns the first item in the array.
-- `Array.prototype.last()` : Returns the last item in the array.

-### Number
-- `Number.prototype.toArray()` : Returns an array with a length of the provided number.

-### Object
-- `Object.hasKey(object, key)` : Returns true if the object has the key.
-- `Object.remove(object, key)` : Returns a new object without the key.
-- `Object.snakeCaseKeys(object, key)` : Returns a new object with snake cased keys.
-- `Object.camelCaseKeys(object, key)` : Returns a new object with camel cased keys.

-### String
-- `String.prototype.format` : Returns a formated string with the provided arguments, inspired by `printf`.
-- `String.prototype.words()` : Returns an array of words from a string.
-- `String.prototype.uppercaseSentence` : Returns a string with first letter, of each word, is uppercase.
-- `String.prototype.uppercaseWord` : Returns a string where the first letter of every word is uppercase.
-- `String.prototype.snakeCase` : Returns a string that has been converted to `snake_case`.
-- `String.prototype.camelCase` : Returns a string that has been convert to `camelCase`.
-- `String.prototype.linkify` : Returns a string that detects urls and makes them `<a href>` style links.
-- `String.prototype.stripHtml` : Returns a string where all html has been removed.

-And that's it for extensions.

 ### Reach out
 > Im always open to suggestions and such, so feel free to make an `issue` or `PR` if you have something you want to add or change.